 In the end, when it all gets too hard, I will be the first to sneak away.
 You will probably not even notice.
 And if you do, you, as a nice person, will gently try and stop me.
 But after I gently turn you down and run, you won't miss me for a second.

 You see, I don't flee social situations because I'm unfriendly, or because I don't like you.
-I flee because grinding my head over what to say, over how to be interesting enough for you, is exhausting.
+I flee because grinding my brain cells over and over again to find something to say, to be interesting enough for you, is exhausting.
 Watching you lose interest in me, watching the rest of the party effortlessly have fun, is exhausting.
 Because in social situations, I'm a preemie: I somehow manage to push my way out and be there, but I don't how to breathe without help.

-The next time you have a party, you won't invite me.
-I will totally understand where you're coming from.
-I'm a party pooper, the socially-challenged guest you have to try so hard to include.
-After two tries, you will give up and call only my fun-loving friends.
+The next time you have a party, you won't invite me, and I will totally understand where you're coming from.
+I'm a party pooper, the socially-challenged guest you have to try too hard to include.
+After two tries, you will give up and secretly call just your fun-loving friends.
 In a way, you will be doing me a favour, sparing me the horror of socialising.
-Your rudeness will spare me the many minor panic attacks that I usually suffer when crammed in a room with confident aquaintances.
+Your rudeness will spare me the many minor panic attacks that I usually endure when crammed in a room with confident acquaintances.
 So, yeah, thanks.

 But here's the thing.
-You will never know the side of me that can sing the loudest and light up the room.
+You will never know the side of me that can be fun to be around.
 The 'me' who, in the company of people with patience and loyalty, can be the life of the party.